 Term & Expectations

 All board members are expected to serve for a minimum of two (2) years, and may remain on the board for additional terms.
-The board holds monthly board meetings in Manhattan with a call-in option, board members are expected to attend a majority of the meetings with a preference to in-person attendance.
+The board holds monthly board meetings in Manhattan with a call-in option, board members are expected to attend a majority of the meetings with a preference for in-person attendance.
 Additionally, the board organizes an average of 2-3 events per month, with board members expected to attend at least four (4) events per year as a representative of the board as well as an alumnus.
-All board members should be, and actively promote, the Loyal Scot Program.
+All board members should support, and actively promote, the Loyal Scot Program.

 Officers & Roles